 - 1 oz dark rum

 - 1/4 oz grenadine syrup (Liber & Co Real Grenadine)

 - 1 oz fresh squeezed orange juice

 - Cherry and orange wedge for garnish

 Like the Mai-Tai from the same decade, the 1940s, this drink has traveled far from its origins, though in the case of the Hurricane, it ends up as a decent, fruit punch, party drink.
 Like the Singapore Sling, however, no two recipes are the same.
 We got this recipe from a cocktail calendar but it is very similar to the recipe from The New Cocktail Hour so we merged the two.
 Among the various recipes for this style of Hurricane the big difference is whether pineapple should be admitted to the party.
-There are other similar drinks with pineapple, Planter's Punch for example, so we leave it out here.
+There are other similar drinks with pineapple, our recipe for Planter's Punch for example, so we leave it out here.

 The drink has its origins not long after Prohibition in Pat O'Brien's Bar in New Orleans and even though this was an Irish-themed bar the drink became widespread on Tiki bar menus of the era.
 It was served in large glasses that narrow in the middle and thus resemble a hurricane lamp.
 Pat O'Brien ran an earlier speakeasy during Prohibition and there's also a story that the drink's name is a reference to the password used to gain entry: "storm's brewin'."